rootwork/rootwork.org/README.md

 `npm run p` or `./scripts/production_build.sh`

+All content images will be optimized, and modern `.webp` and `.avif` images will be created.

-The `public` directory, if it exists, is removed to ensure that no outdated files are present, and then the static site is re-generated in `public`.
+The `public` directory, if it exists, will be removed to ensure that no outdated files are present, and then the static site will be re-generated in `public`.

 Note that `public` is excluded from the repo in `.gitignore`, so this command should be run from a GitHub Action to generate the site online.